sheumann/VNCviewGS/README.md

 * __View Only Mode__ allows you to see the server's display but not to send any keyboard, mouse, or clipboard input to the server.
 * __Allow Clipboard Transfers from Server__ indicates that the server is allowed to send its clipboard contents, which will be transferred to the IIgs clipboard.

 The __Preferred Encoding__ is the method that will be used to represent pixels on the server's display when sending them to the IIgs; the available options are Raw and Hextile.
 The Raw encoding sends lines of pixel values to the IIgs, while Hextile represents the display as a collection of small rectangular areas.
-Raw is generally faster than Hextile in the current version of VNCview GS, but Hextile may be faster on slow network links.
+Raw is generally faster than Hextile in the current version of VNCview GS, but Hextile may be faster on very slow network links.
 Some servers may not support Hextile encoding, in which case Raw will be used regardless of this setting.

+The __Tune Marinetti for high throughput__ option configures Marinetti to process a larger amount of incoming data at once than it does by default.
+This generally improves performance.

 When you have configured your new VNC connection, simply click __Connect__, and if all goes well you will be connected to the VNC server.
 You can interact with it with the mouse and keyboard and scroll your view of its display.
 The option and Open-Apple keys are sent as "meta" and "alt," respectively; their exact interpretation depends on the server.
 Keyboard shortcuts for menu items are disabled when connected so that these key combinations can be sent to the server.
 Select _Close_ or _Quit_ in the File menu when you are done with the connection.